sileagle1/sileagle1.github.io/README.md

 ## Technology

-The website uses Jekyll to help create the content.
+The website uses [Jekyll](https://jekyllrb.com/) to help simplify content creation.
+Content is still written using HTML, but Jekyll does a lot of heavy lifting to make things easy to use and link together.

 ## Adding New Content